ucb-substrate/substrate2/docs/site/docs/getting-started/quickstart.md

 # Quickstart

-Substrate is fully integrated with the Rust ecosystem, so all you need to do to get started is [install Rust](https://www.rust-lang.org/tools/install)!
 To get you up to speed with Substrate's basic features, we'll show you how make a simple voltage divider schematic.

 In this tutorial, we'll breeze through the basics to give you a sense of what Substrate generators look like.
 If you're looking for a deeper dive into how analog design and simulation work in Substrate, check out the [Designing an inverter](inverter.md) tutorial.

 ## Creating a Substrate project

-Ensure that you have a recent version of Rust installed (1.70.0 or beyond).
+Substrate is fully integrated with the Rust ecosystem, so all you need to get started is a [recent installation of Rust](https://www.rust-lang.org/tools/install)!
+Ensure that you have version 1.70.0 or beyond.

-Add the Substrate registry to your Cargo config:
+First, add the Substrate registry to your Cargo config:

 ```toml title="~/.cargo/config.toml"
 [registries]